-- Neither, though he likes to be naked when he walks around, he was actually looking for his car keys – just to make sure that he had not left them in his car -- or in the front door lock.
+- Neither, though he likes to be naked when he walks around, he was looking for his car keys – just to make sure that he had not left them in his car -- or in the front door lock.
 The pants thing was incidental -- a form of serendipity.

-- Both, he is making creative excuses, and using jokes to cover both his distain for the wearing of pants and the loss of some of the screws he’s been using to hold his brain in.
+- Both, he is making creative excuses, and using jokes to cover both his disdain for the wearing of pants and the loss of some of the screws he’s been using to hold his brain in.

-- Maybe, he saw a new comet blazing across the sky outside his window and was looking for a camera to get a photo to put on his blog, or, he had to pee really badly.
+- Maybe, he saw a new comet blazing across the sky outside his window and was looking for a camera to get a photo to put on his blog, or, he had to pee badly.
 He does not wear pants, they make him look fat.